benmesander/rvint/README.md

 ### On 32-bit processors:
 - 32-bit by 32-bit signed and unsigned multiplication with 32-bit result.
-- 32-bit by 32-bit signed and unsigned multiplication with 64-bit result. - not complete
+- 32-bit by 32-bit signed and unsigned multiplication with 64-bit result.

 ### on 64-bit processors:
 - 32-bit by 32-bit signed and unsigned multiplication with 64-bit result.